-- To automatically receive the January 1 2021 – June 30, 2021 Biannual List of Threatened, Near Threatened, and CITES-Protected Plant and Animal Species Used in Aromatherapy and Perfumery, please click here.
+- To automatically receive the current Airmid Institute Biannual List of Threatened, Near Threatened, and CITES-Protected Plants, Mammals, Fungi, and Seaweed Species Used in Aromatherapy, Perfumery, and Aromatic Herbalism, please click here.

 - Educational materials on aromatherapy and conservation have been translated into Shipibo for integration into school curriculum in central Peru.